 The MSO Curaleaf has been quoted in other news sources complaining they cannot yet begin NJ adult-use sales of cannabis.

 “We’re constantly getting more material to add to these submissions,” Brown said.
 “None of the ones we received were complete.”

 “I notified the ATC what they need to submit,” he added.

 “There’s a lack of specifics to ensure patients will have adequate access to dispensaries when we turn on rec sales,” Brown added.
-“They are going to be crowded, and we want to see specific measures to see patients are served first and see no decrease whatsoever.”
+“They are going to be crowded.
+We want to see specific measures to see patients are served first and see no decrease whatsoever.”

 “We are serious about maintaining supply,” he added.

-It has yet to be publicly stated how much medical cannabis is needed to be deemed to have an adequate supply.
+It has yet to be publicly stated how much medical cannabis is needed for an adequate supply.
 Grassroots cannabis activists said there has never been an adequate supply of cannabis in New Jersey.

 Brown noted the certifications also ask for plans for commitments to address “equity and safety.”